Spacecraft cemetery: Incidents

-A total of more than 263 spacecraft were disposed in this area between 1971 and 2016.
+At least 264 spacecraft were disposed in this area between 1971 and 2016.
 The defunct space station Mir and six Salyut stations are among the nearly 200 pieces of Russian spacecraft debris in this region, making Russia the largest contributor of spacecraft in the cemetery.
-The remaining pieces of debris in the cemetery belong to the United States, Europe, Japan, as well as certain private organizations.
-Among American spacecraft, remnants of the Skylab space station were deposited into the spacecraft cemetery.
+The remaining pieces of debris in the cemetery belong to the United States, Europe, Japan, and private organizations.

 The decommissioning of Tiangong-1, the first Chinese space station, was an unsuccessful targeted re-entry at Point Nemo.
 During an extended mission phase, control was lost due to a power failure, leading to an uncontrolled landing outside of the spacecraft cemetery.

-According to the U.S. guidelines dictating which spacecraft pose enough risk to require a controlled landing, it is recommended that the International Space Station undergo a controlled de-orbit at the end of its life.
-The same is recommended for the Hubble Space Telescope.

 Laws

-Disposal of end of life spacecraft into the spacecraft cemetery is not strictly controlled despite frequent disposals into the zone and potential risks of re-entry.
 Since the South Pacific Ocean Uninhabited Area is beyond the jurisdiction of any country, very few laws restrict the activity of nations within this area.
 International treaties exist but do not clearly assign responsibility to countries about the liability for damages and pollution caused by re-entering space debris.

 Among the pertinent regulations, two general agreements concerning space debris and marine pollution are often expanded upon to govern the spacecraft cemetery.

 First, the Outer Space Treaty proposed by the United Nations dictates that each state party is subject to the damages to other state parties caused by part of the registered spacecraft on the Earth, which include the ocean.
 Therefore, countries are obliged to take action when disposal of registered spacecraft into the ocean causes damages to other parties.
 However, space debris in the ocean is often left unclaimed.

 In the perspective of ocean preservation, the United Nations Convention on the Law of the Sea, also known as Law of the Sea Convention (LOSC), commands that all states have the duty of protecting and preventing marine environment from pollution, even outside the jurisdiction of any state.
 Nevertheless, this article is only practical when space debris is considered harmful to the marine environment.